facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 ## Why 2.0 now?

-It is legitimate to **wonder why it took us 4 years to release Docusaurus 2.0**, considering the beta is already successful and **widely used in production**.
+Many enthusiastic followers of ours have been curious **why it took us 4 years to release Docusaurus 2.0**, considering the beta is already successful and **widely used in production**.

-The reason is to be able to **respect [Semantic Versioning](https://semver.org/)**, which means Docusaurus major version will be incremented whenever we release a **breaking change**.
+The reason is that we aim to **respect [Semantic Versioning](https://semver.org/)**, which means we will be incrementing the major version number whenever we release a **breaking change**.

 It is important for multiple reasons: